-Once a student has been accepted into the D.Min. program at Central Baptist Theological Seminary, he is regarded as a student of the seminary and is bound by all of its policies.
-If at any time after acceptance the student desires to withdraw from the program, he must notify the director of D.Min. studies in writing of his decision.
+Once a student has been accepted into the D.Min. program at Central Seminary, they are regarded as a student of the seminary and are bound by all of its policies.
+If at any time after acceptance the student desires to withdraw from the program, they must notify the director of D.Min. studies in writing of their decision.
 Until written notice is received, the student is still under the seminary's policies, and continuation fees will accrue.
 The student is required to settle all financial accounts with the seminary upon withdrawal.